4383/4383.github.io/_drafts/2025-07-06-open-source-fatigue.markdown

 my youtube channel and watch my videos.
 I give you my recipes.
 Making free software maintenance more sustainable is a ways among others I chosen to help the free software movement.

+Freedom is not given, it is earned.
+Freedom is choosing our constraints that you want to live with.
+Freedom starts when you say no - no to imposed workload, no to disrespect, no to burnout.

 ## Sources